2023-24

 Denney Hall 311

-Jodi Byrd is an associate professor in the Department of Literatures in English at Cornell University whose research foci include Indigenous studies, Indigenous feminist and queer studies, and video game studies.
-This workshop will engage attendees in a dialogue about ground and relationality as modes for Indigenous queer and feminist theorizing and consider questions such as:
+Jodi Byrd is an associate professor in the Department of Literatures in English at Cornell University.
+This workshop will engage attendees in a dialogue about ground and relationality as modes of inquiry within Indigenous studies.

 MODERATOR: Natasha Myhal, Assistant Professor (Indigenous Environmental Studies), Provost's Fellow, and enrolled citizen of the Sault Ste.
 Marie Tribe of Chippewa Indians